superstreamlabs/memphis.py/README.md

     await memphis.connect(
       host="<memphis-host>",
       username="<application-type username>",
-      connection_token="<broker-token>", # you will get it on application type user creation password="<string>", # depends on how Memphis deployed - default is connection token-based authentication port="<port>", # defaults to 6666
+      account_id="<account_id>", # You can find it on the profile page in the Memphis UI.
+This field should be sent only on the cloud version of Memphis, otherwise it will be ignored connection_token="<broker-token>", # you will get it on application type user creation password="<string>", # depends on how Memphis deployed - default is connection token-based authentication port="<port>", # defaults to 6666